kegplant/Hackathon_iOS_CoreLocation/README.md

 Report Your Accident
 =====================================

-Report Your Accident is an iOS app written in Swift 4 and imagePicker
+Report Your Accident is an iOS app written in Swift 4.

 Motivation
 ----------

-Being in a car accident is stressful.
-This app helps keep track of key information simple UI.
+Being in a car accident can be stressful.
+This app uses a simple UI to help keep track of key information.